Europe's worst infection hotspot Madrid heads for lockdown

 “Playing politics with the health of citizens is the most despicable thing I have seen in my life,” said Luisa, a saleswoman, blaming right-wing politicians for prioritising profit, outside an underground transport station in Madrid.

-“They need to reach an agreement for the good of the nation, and for the protection of the elderly, who are the most vulnerable,” added Luis Raudsepp, who comes from Venezuela.

-The new curbs will apply to any municipality in Spain of at least 100,000 inhabitants with more than 500 cases per 100,000 people in the past 14 days.
+The new curbs will apply to any municipality in Spain of at least 100,000 inhabitants with more than 500 cases per 100,000 people in the past 14 days, and with more than 10% positive cases in PCR tests and over 35% of ICU beds occupied by COVID patients.

+Although Madrid will go back into lockdown, it won’t be as harsh as during the pandemic’s first wave, when people were confined to their homes for more than six weeks from mid-March.

+Countries across Europe have introduced new restrictions in their busiest cities over the past days, including limiting how many people can be in a restaurant or making face masks compulsory in more place, to counter an increase in cases.

-Reporting by Inti Landauro, Belén Carreño, Jose Elías Rodríguez, Marco Trujillo, Michael Gore, Miguel Gutierrez; Writing by Ingrid Melander; Editing by Andrew Cawthorne
+Reporting by Inti Landauro, Belén Carreño, Jose Elías Rodríguez, Marco Trujillo, Michael Gore, Miguel Gutierrez, Nathan Allen; Additional reporting by Padraic Halpin in Dublin; Writing by Ingrid Melander; Editing by Andrew Cawthorne and Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.